-- Establish and implement governance structures for recognising and responding to acute deterioration - Develop and implement policies and procedures for recognising and responding to acute deterioration - Use risk management systems to identify, monitor, manage and review risks associated with recognising and responding to acute deterioration - Develop and provide training to the workforce on recognising and responding to acute deterioration.
+- Support implementation of policies and procedures for recognising and responding to acute deterioration - Identify and manage risks associated with recognising and responding to acute deterioration - Identify training requirements for recognising and responding to acute deterioration?

 The Clinical Governance Standard has specific actions relating to health service organisations' safety and quality systems.